The biggest injuries of NFL Week 16

 Eric Ebron, TE, Indianapolis Colts

 The Colts could be down to just two healthy tight ends -- Mo Alie-Cox and Ryan Hewitt -- for their key Week 17 game at Tennessee if Pro Bowler Eric Ebron does not clear concussion protocol in time.
 Ebron suffered a concussion in the second quarter of Sunday's victory over the Giants.
-Tight end was a deep position for the Colts earlier in the season, but Jack Doyle (kidney) went on injured reserve after the Week 12 game against Miami and Erik Swoope was released on Dec.
+Tight end was a deep position for the Colts earlier in the season, but Jack Doyle (kidney) went on injured reserve after the Week 12 game against Miami, and Erik Swoope was released on Dec.
 11. -- Mike Wells

 Marcus Mariota, QB, Tennessee Titans

 Mariota didn't finish on Saturday due to a stinger injury on his throwing arm.
-Mike Vrabel said Mariota got further evaluation for the stinger but wouldn't say if it was related to his previous injury that impacted his grip on the football. -- Turron Davenport
+Mike Vrabel said Mariota got further evaluation for the stinger but wouldn't say if it was related to a previous injury that impacted his grip on the football. -- Turron Davenport

 Cordarrelle Patterson, WR/KR, New England Patriots

 Patterson left Sunday's game with a knee injury in the third quarter and didn't return, watching the remainder of the game from the sideline.
-Patterson has been productive as a niche player on offense (including four rushes for 66 yards vs. the Bills on Sunday), as his presence took on some added importance with the Patriots playing without Josh Gordon due to NFL indefinite suspension. -- Mike Reiss
+Patterson has been productive as a niche player on offense (including four rushes for 66 yards vs. the Bills on Sunday), as his presence took on some added importance with the Patriots playing without Josh Gordon due to indefinite suspension by the NFL. -- Mike Reiss

 Demaryius Thomas, WR, Houston Texans